 You can also take those words and phrases that you struggle with and turn them into flashcards or post-it notes that you can put around your house items.

-Sometimes I find that just writing it down on a flashcard helps me even without studying it after!
+Sometimes I find that just writing it down on a flashcard helps me even without studying it afterward!

 15. After Using Duolingo, Take an iTalki Class with a Language Tutor